johnston-/predagify/README.md

-# predagify
+# scaffoldag
-A preprocessor for DAG graph layout.
+A layout manager for directed graphs using an embedded grid.
 A suite of functions and methods to improve graph legibility and customize layout parameters.